IMPact Program Overview

 - Students can only request 2 mentors at any given time.
 Therefore, it's very important that mentors respond to requests in a timely fashion.
 If a request receives no response, the student is free to cancel the request and search for another mentor.

-Both mentors and mentees must be members of the APS to participate (for information on how to become a Member, please visit our Membership Webpage).
-Please note that students receive their first year of APS Membership for free.
+Both mentors and mentees must be members of the APS to participate.
+Please note that undergraduate students receive their first year of APS membership for free.
+Become an APS member.